 - Cursed Princess Club: Gwendolyn has a love for cooking, particularly pastries.
-Jamie judges her food as incredibly delicious because she always cooks it with love and keeps who she's cooking for in mind.
+Her brother Jamie judges her food as incredibly delicious because she always cooks it with love and keeps who she's cooking for in mind.

 - Questionable Content: Elliot, a baker at the Secret Bakery, is an Endearingly Dorky Gentle Giant who makes friends easily and happily shares his love of breadmaking.
 He even takes it in stride when he learns that one of his customers has a bread fetish and gives her some pointers in the art of sourdough.

 - Dr. Crafty: Pepper, the show's Team Chef.
 She's also quite The Cutie and the sweetest member of the whole cast.
 The size of her heart is only matched by the size of her belly.

 - On the Dream SMP, Niki is usually a very kind person and gifted her friends with homemade cakes in the L'Manburg era.
 The beginning of her healing process after her Heel Realization two seasons later is also symbolized by her starting to bake again.